DeskDirector/docs/Toki_Iti/releases/server/readme.md

+### 17th of Jun 2025 (v21.26)
+{.release-note-list}
+- **ADDED** Added API to import contacts to a specific account via CSV file.
+- **ADDED** Added API to import agents via CSV file.
+- **ADDED** Added individual contact group API under the global contact groups route.
+- **ADDED** Added `deletedAt` and `deletedBy` properties to contact groups for record-keeping; these do not affect the active state.
+- **IMPROVED** Enhanced the query accounts API: filters for email domains, tenant IDs, and domain SIDs now support "contains all" and "not contains all" operators.
+- **IMPROVED** Improved the query accounts API flag filter: settings such as `ShareTickets` and `AllowFastTrack` can now be queried by `null` to list accounts where these settings are not set and will inherit from the global level.
+- **IMPROVED** Improved the query contacts API flag filter to allow listing contacts with settings inherited from account or global level, similar to the accounts API.
+- **IMPROVED** Unified query filters for the query agents API under both admin and TECH portal routes, allowing the UI to use either API.
+- **IMPROVED** Moved menu group and service group selected values from the contact response to the contact's basic fields.
+These fields are now included when querying contacts.
+- **IMPROVED** Moved brand package, menu group, and service group selected values in the account response to the account's basic fields.
+These fields are now included when querying accounts.
+- **IMPROVED** When querying contacts or contact groups, "active" now means effective active.
+At the account level, it means directive active (e.g., disabling an account disables all its contacts and contact groups at the global level, but not at the account level).
+- **IMPROVED** Allowed contact groups API to be queried by agents or admins.
+Only admins can create or modify contact groups, but both agents and admins can assign or unassign users within contact groups.
+- **REMOVED** Removed the "enable webhook" setting.
+The API remains, but webhooks will always be active regardless of the setting.

 ### 30th of May 2025 (v21.25)
 {.release-note-list}
 - **ADDED** ASP.NET Server now returns a professional 404 page for missing resources, and a structured JSON payload when the requester expects JSON.